Veganz: Products and customers

 Veganz supermarkets sell only vegan goods.
 In their own Veganz outlets, the company offers an assortment of over 4,500 products from more than 30 countries to their customers, including 45 different kinds of plant milk and cream, vegan ice-creams, vegan cheeses such as Happy Cheeze (now Dr Mannah's), mayonnaise and other dressings, mock meats, fish substitutes such as veggie fish steaks, breads, pastries, and 80 vegan cheeses.
 There is vegan chocolate, biscuits, sweets, food for companion animals, coffee, toiletries and cosmetics.
 85 percent of the sold products are certified organic.

 In the spring of 2015, the company launched their own brand for vegan products.
 By the end of the year, a product range of around 50 plant-based products was available, with about 100 more to follow in 2016.
 Today, Veganz is one of the few companies worldwide that offer a full range of vegan products.
 Their assortment includes sweets, meat-, fish- and cheese alternatives, protein products, breakfast items, chilled goods and frozen food.
 All products are strictly plant-based and a large part is certified organic.

 Veganz has plant-based alternatives, such as 'The Gourmet', a mock-cheese based on cashews that won the PETA vegan food award in 2020.
 Veganz further launched a vegan smoked salmon alternative based on Atlantic seaweed.
 This global novelty is low in CO2 in production, protecting the world's fish stocks and at the same time outperforming conventional salmon in its omega-3 share.

 According to Bredack, most of his customers are between 18 and 34 years old, although the over-55 age group is increasing.
 About 60 percent of the store customers are vegan and 10 percent of them are tourists.

 Partners and availability

-Veganz products are internationally listed in the UK, Belgium, Slovenia, Switzerland, Denmark, Austria, Czech Republic, Portugal, Singapore and South Africa.
+Veganz products are internationally listed in the UK, Belgium, Cyprus, Slovenia, Switzerland, Denmark, Austria, Czech Republic, Portugal, Singapore and South Africa.
 They are marketed in the following drug stores and discounters (amongst others): dm, Müller, REWE, Lidl, Globus, Kaufland, Spar, COOP, Vegasme, Whole Foods and Planet Organic.

-Corporate philosophy and objectives

-Veganz strives to facilitate a plant-based, environmentally conscious lifestyle for everyone by making vegan products more accessible.
-This aim is expressed in the company motto "Good for you, better for everyone".

-To make the environmental and ethical impact of each good more transparent for consumers, in 2019, the company introduced a sustainability score in cooperation with the Swiss institute Eaternity.
-The score is shown on the package of each product and rates its integrity in four categories: climate, water, rainforest and animal protection.

-Veganz won the Marketing4Future Award, a certification for creative marketing measures that break new ground in climate change.

-Additionally, as one of the first German companies, Veganz joined the "Stop Hate For Profit" campaign boycotting advertising services on all Facebook-owned platforms.
-The campaign raised attention for Facebook's missing initiative to fight racism and hate speech on its platforms.